Assistance and Recovery Support

-If the rainfall has been at least at a one in 25 year level in urban areas or a one in 50 year level in rural areas, it is considered extraordinary.
+If the rainfall has been measured at least at a one-in-25 year level in urban areas or a one-in-50 year level in rural areas, it is considered extraordinary.

 If the flooding is caused by a waterway, and the stream flow exceeds a one in 100 year level, it is considered extraordinary.

 Each ice jam is reviewed on an individual basis.
-Data, collected by Alberta Environment on general winter and ice conditions and extraordinary conditions (colder winter, rapid melt, thick and strong ice) that prevailed at the breakup in the vicinity of the site will be reviewed.
+Data collected by Alberta Environment and Parks on general winter and ice conditions and extraordinary conditions will be reviewed.

 Overland flooding is where water flows overland and seeps into buildings through windows, doors and other openings.
 Overland flood insurance is becoming increasingly available in Alberta.
 As of May 2018, there are a dozen companies offering overland flood insurance products in Alberta.

 Because the DRP provides assistance for damages that are considered uninsurable, overland flood insurance may soon impact eligibility for DRP assistance.